-"Rūpaṁ disvā satimutṭhā," when you perceive a form, you are confounded by it; "Piya nimittaṁ manasikaroto," you build on your imagination and embark on mental journey.
+When you perceive a form, you are confounded by it; uou build on your imagination and embark on a mental journey.
 You begin to grasp this form and imagine mental formations.
 Your mind becomes immersed in images and mental adventures.
-"Sāratta citto vedeti," you keep enjoying signs and features of the visual object with an attached mind.
-"Taṁca ajjhosāya titṭhati," the mind gets established in the object.
-"Tassa vaddhaṁti vedanā anekā rūpa sambhavā," this creates many sensations based on this form.
+This creates many sensations based on this form.
 Your mind becomes plagued by desire and exertion.
-You are engaged in unwise consideration.
-In this way, you hold suffering and push away the ultimate freedom of Nibbāna.
-Your usual lifestyle is geared to take you away from this ultimate freedom.
-Continuing down this mundane road and wishing or hoping for freedom is futile.
-Therefore, if you want to head for the ultimate freedom, it is imperative you develop mindfulness on the impermanence of these six sense bases.
-When mindfulness on the impermanence of these six sense bases is developed and the arising and the cessation of the sense bases are seen as impermanent, there will be no perceiving of any of the sense bases as me, mine, or under my control.
+This is ayonisomanasikara, which is the way you hold suffering and push away the ultimate freedom of Nibbana.
+Your usual life style is geared to take you away from this ultimate freedom.
+By continuing down this mundane road and wishing or hoping for freedom is futile.
+Therefore, if you want to head for the ultimate freedom, it is imperative that you develop mindfulness on the impermanence of these six sense bases.
+When mindfulness on the impermanence of these six sense bases and the cessation of the sense bases are seen as impermanent, there will be no taking of any of the sense bases as me, mine or under my control.

-You would only consider a course of action that would free you from the eye; a course of action that would free you from the ear; a course of action that would free you from the nose; a course of action that would free you from the tongue; a course of action that would free you from the body; a course of action, which would free you from the mind.
+You would only consider a course of action, which would free you from the eye; a course of action, which would free you from the ear; a course of action, which would free you from the nose; a course of action, which would free you from the tongue; a course of action, which would free you from the body; a course of action, which would free you from the mind.
 This course of action would free you from this world and this course of action would free you from the next world and everything else.
 At that point, the disciple would comprehensively understand the Buddha's teachings.

-Contemplation of the Sense Bases
+Contemplation of the sense bases

-Eye:
+Eye

-Because the eye arises due to causes and changes quickly, the eye is impermanent, impermanent.
+Because the eye arises due to causes and changes quickly, the eye is impermanent, impermanent, impermanent, impermanent.
 Eye is not me, not mine, not myself.

-Because forms arise due to causes and change quickly, forms are impermanent, impermanent.
+Because forms arise due to causes and change quickly, forms are impermanent, impermanent, impermanent, impermanent.
 Forms are not me, not mine, not myself.

-Because eye consciousness arises due to causes and changes quickly, it is impermanent, impermanent.
+Because eye consciousness arises due to causes and changes quickly, it is impermanent, impermanent, impermanent, impermanent.
 Eye consciousness is not me, not mine, not myself.

-Because the union of eye, form, and eye consciousness arises due to causes and change quickly, eye contact is impermanent, impermanent, impermanent.
+Because the union of eye, form, and eye consciousness arise due to causes and change quickly, eye contact is impermanent, impermanent, impermanent.
 Eye contact is not me, not mine, not myself.

-Because feeling born from eye contact arises due to causes and changes quickly, it is impermanent, impermanent, impermanent.
+Because feeling born from eye contact arises due to causes and changes quickly, it is impermanent, impermanent.
 The feeling born from eye contact is not me, not mine, or not myself.

-Because the perception of form arises due to causes and changes quickly, it is impermanent, impermanent, impermanent. perception of form is not me, not mine, not myself.
+Because the perception of form arises due to causes and changes quickly, it is impermanent, impermanent, impermanent, perception of form is not me, not mine, not myself.

-Because volitions regarding form arise due to causes and change quickly, they are impermanent, impermanent, impermanent.
+Because volitions regarding form arise due to causes and change quickly, they are impermanent, impermanent.
 Volitions regarding form are not me, not mine, not myself.

-Because the desire for forms arises due to causes and changes quickly, it is impermanent, impermanent.
-Desire for forms is not me, not mine, not myself.
+Because the desire for forms arises due to causes and changes quickly, it is impermanent, impermanent, impermanent, permanent, impermanent, permanent, impermanent, impermanen

-Ear:
+Ear

-Because the ear arises due to causes and changes quickly, the ear is impermanent, impermanent.
+Because the ear arises due to causes and changes quickly, the ear is impermanent, impermanent, impermanent, impermanent.
 The ear is not me, not mine, not myself.

-Because sounds arise due to causes and change quickly, sounds are impermanent, impermanent.
-Sounds are not me, not mine, not myself.
+Because sounds arise due to causes and change quickly, sounds are impermanent, impermanent, impermanent, sounds are not me, not mine, not myself.